 - 2.1 SEStran officers have reviewed the structure and contents of the Annual Report.
 The general view was that the format was lengthy and outdated, and that, therefore, it would be beneficial to produce a shorter document that clearly outlined and highlighted SEStran's work. - 2.2 Consultation was held with Transport Scotland to discuss the statutory requirements of the Annual Report.
-Transport Scotland advised that it is the decision of the Regional Transport Partnerships on what to report to Ministers and stakeholders, but cognisance of the National Transport Strategy should be clearly demonstrated. - 2.3 As a result of this discussion it was agreed that SEStran would produce a streamlined report, focusing on the varied project portfolio and include the key outcomes of the Regional Transport Strategy monitoring. - 2.4 The Annual Report will be used as a platform to showcase the contributions SEStran has made to a number of projects over the last year, including three new European projects and a commissioned study delivered by Young Scot. - 2.5 To assist with the redesign of the report, it was agreed to seek quotes from consultants to carry out this work.
-After attempting to obtain three quotes, two quotes were received from Links Design and Stand.
-On the basis of a similar price, albeit Stand being a little lower, on a cost/quality basis it was agreed to procure a new website from Stand. - 2.6 The Annual Report is currently in the process of being redesigned by Stand and will be finalised by the end of September.
+Transport Scotland advised that it is the decision of the Regional Transport Partnerships on what to report to Ministers and stakeholders, but cognisance of the National Transport Strategy should be clearly demonstrated. - 2.3 As a result of this discussion it was agreed that SEStran would produce a streamlined report, focusing on the varied project portfolio and include the key outcomes of the Regional Transport Strategy monitoring. - 2.4 The Annual Report will be used as a platform to showcase the contributions SEStran has made to a number of projects over the last year, including three new European projects and a commissioned study delivered by Young Scot. - 2.6 The Annual Report is currently in the process of being redesigned and will be finalised by the end of September.
 Unlike previous versions, where copies were printed, the 2015/16 report will only be available online with copies available on request, making a saving of around £1500.